openforis/sepal-doc/docs/source/team/classroom.rst

 .. image:: ../img/team/classroom/edit.png

-Then add a file from Gdrive (to make sure that you’re reusing an already existing file):
+Then add a file from Gdrive (to make sure that you're reusing an already existing file):

 .. image:: ../img/team/classroom/add-file.png

 .. note::

-    The file you’re using is made for general purpose and it’s not supposed to be adapted to the specific needs of your formation.
-If the modification you’re making are improving the quality of the presentation it’s perfect but if you adapt it to your formation specific need, you should consider copy it to you drive.
+    The file you're using is made for general purpose and it's not supposed to be adapted to the specific needs of your formation.
+If the modification you're making are improving the quality of the presentation it's perfect but if you adapt it to your formation specific need, you should consider copy it to you drive.

 .. danger::

     All the team members have the right to edit this file, mistakes will impact all of us and all the already existing classrooms that use this file.

-List of avaliable Classes
+List of available Classes
 -------------------------

 .. tip::

-    If you have not been aded to one of this class and you need to use it's content send an email to `sepal.classroom@gmail.com <mailto:sepal.classroom@gmail.com>`_ and you'll be add as a teacher
+    If you have not been added to one of this class and you need to use it's content send an email to `sepal.classroom@gmail.com <mailto:sepal.classroom@gmail.com>`_ and you'll be add as a teacher

 General classroom
 ^^^^^^^^^^^^^^^^^

 .. warning::

     If you need or want to create a new classroom follow the steps described in the usage section.
-Add the language at the beggining of your class name to help the maintainers of the google account to order things. instead of "SEPAL Intro", you'll set "EN - SEPAL Intro".
+Add the language at the beginning of your class name to help the maintainers of the google account to order things. instead of "SEPAL Intro", you'll set "EN - SEPAL Intro".

 .. tip::